MANUPRAKASHG/Low-cost-Tangential-Flow-Filter-using-Arduino-Mega/README.md

 In this paper we only disscus about control system for this TFF.
 So, by controling the RPM(Rotation Per Minute) of the stepper motor the liquid pressure is  controlled then  we used a Nextion HMI display to set the liquid pressure directly in it then a paticular RPM  of stepper is automatically set according to get that pressure.

 Key words :- Nextion HMI display, RPM, Pressure sensors

+I did this with technical support with Nagabushanam sir & Jithendra sir. and with finally support with Paravathula sir.
+In supervision of Dr Laxminarayana sir.